nfreeman19/surfs_up/README.md

 - The most they ever differ is about an 8 degree difference

 ## Summary:
-The temp is pretty close all year round.
+The temp is pretty close all year-round.
 This is unlike here is Minnesota where the temp can differ about 100 degrees from 6 months to the other.
+After the data presented I beieve W. Avy should open the ice cream shop year-round.